-WHATS THE DIFFERENCE BETWEEN BASIC AND LOGBOOK SERVICES?Understanding what service you require can be tricky; let us take the confusion out of Basic and Logbook Servicing.
+WHATS THE DIFFERENCE BETWEEN BASIC AND LOGBOOK SERVICES?service you require can be tricky; let us take the confusion out of Basic and Logbook Servicing.

 When booking your car in for a service you will be asked if you require a basic or Logbook Service.

 Basic Car Service

 Not to get confused, minor and basic services are both the same.
 Both services require the replacing of engine oil and oil filter.

 Whilst you may book a basic or minor service, here at East Coast Mobile Safety Certificates and most reputable mechanics will also conduct under car and under bonnet checks at the same time.
 These checks will cover but are not limited to fluids, tyres, brakes, lights, windscreen, wipers, wiper blades, body structure, oil leaks and suspension.

 All Cars will have a logbook when sold new.

 In the logbook there will be a series of services required to maintain the maximum efficiency of the vehicle as recommended by the car’s manufacturer at time or kilometre intervals.

 The requirements of the logbook service as listed by the manufacturer will vary dependant on the make and model of the car.

 The time or kilometre period required for logbook servicing can vary however it is good practice to service your vehicle every 10,000 kilometres to ensure peak performance whist also reducing the risk of breakdown and premature engine wear.